 - 1. Weapon fit

 - 2. Safety check

 - B. Six Basic Fundamentals of Marksmanship

 - 1. Stance

 - a.
 Stability

 - b.
 Mobility

 - c.
 Balance

-- (1) Types of Stance
+- (1) Types of stance

 - (a) Isosceles Feet shoulder width apart, toes pointing toward target.
-Body squared up to (facing) target, arms extended straight towards target, and elbows are not bent.
+Body squared up to (facing) target, arms extended straight towards target, and elbows are not bent

-- (b) Weaver (Interview) Feet shoulder width apart at 45 degrees to target, arms flexed, elbows down.
+- (b) Weaver (Interview) Feet shoulder width apart at 45 degrees to target, arms flexed, elbows down

-- (c) Modified Natural action stance
+- (c) Modified (Combat Stance) The front of the strong foot on line with the back of the support foot, feet at least shoulder width apart, slightly more bend in the knees, leaning more at the waist towards the threat, upper body squared up, and arms extended straight towards the target